 Understanding Business Cycles

 Typical business cycles and phases exist within economies despite their complexity.
-Understanding cycle phases aids the analyst in projecting how outcomes and decisions of both individuals and firms affect the performance of sectors and companies.
+Understanding cycle phases aids the analyst in projecting how outcomes and decisions of individuals and firms affect the performance of sectors and companies.

 Monetary and Fiscal Policy

 Governments in developed countries have an outsized impact on their economies due to the size of the workforce they employ and of their fiscal budgets.
-This influence is augmented by taxation and spending decisions (fiscal policy) and a central bank’s influence over credit and the quantity of money (monetary policy).
+This influence is augmented by taxation and spending decisions (fiscal policy)and a central bank’s influence over credit and the quantity of money (monetary policy).

 Introduction to Geopolitics

 Geopolitics is closely related to globalization, as the interconnectedness of the world’s economies and political systems has increased in recent decades.
-This has led to both cooperation and competition between countries as they seek to advance their own interests in an increasingly interconnected world.
+This has led to cooperation and competition between countries as they seek to advance their own interests in an increasingly interconnected world.

 International Trade and Capital Flows